awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 ## Backing Up Data to Tape<a name="novastor-backup-data"></a>

 You create a backup job and write data to a virtual tape by using the same procedures that you do with physical tapes\.
-For detailed information about how to back up data using the NovaStor software, see [Start Backup Job](http://www.novastor.com/help-html/dc/en/StartBackupJob.html) in the NovaStor documentation\.
+For detailed information about how to back up data using the NovaStor software, see [Documentation NovaStor DataCenter/Network](https://dcmanual.novastor.com/help-html/dc/en/StartBackupJob.html)\.

 ## Archiving a Tape<a name="novastor-archive-tape"></a>